 Specs // Dimensions: 19.75 oz (560g) – Size: 8.25″ x 13″ x 3″ – Capacity: 11L (671 cu in)

 Conclusion on Non-Waterproof Fly Fishing Packs

 As you can see from our overview, there are plenty of options to choose from if you are looking for a fly fishing fanny pack.
-Depending on your needs you can opt for a more minimal style such as the Filson Ripstop Compact Waist Pack.
+Depending on your needs you can opt for a more minimal style such as the Orvis.
 If you want the utmost in packability and flexibility, the Patagonia Stealth Hip Pack 11L or the Fishpond Gunnison Guide Pack are great options.
 If you are looking for a lightweight model you should consider the Simms Flyweight Large Pod Hip Pack.
 Remember while several of these hip packs are water repellant, none of these are waterproof.
 We’ll look at waterproof, submersible fly fishing waist packs now.

 Best Waterproof Fly Fishing Hip Packs

 As you can see from our review above, fly fishing packs can be a very practical tool at the water.
 A non-waterproof model will do the job well most of the time.
 If however, you know that you will fish a lot in wet conditions or want the utmost reliability in remote places or when wading deep, you should consider a waterproof waist pack.
 They guarantee to keep your gear dry no matter the conditions.
 Here are a few that are worth your money.